Funerals

 Blessing at Communion

-Anyone who is not a Catholic or who is unable to receive Holy Communion, is welcome to come forward and receive a blessing
+Anyone who is not a Catholic or who is unable to receive Holy Communion, is welcome to come forward and receive a blessing from the priest.
+Please indicate that you would like to receive a blessing by crossing your arms over your chest.

 Flowers